 In Abaco mainland of the Bahamas, there is Elbow Cay, which is a small cay.
 This cay experiences breathtaking sunsets, serene beaches, fantastic people and good food besides being the hub for best diving, fishing, sailing as well as snorkeling activities.
 This cay is around 4.5 miles long and 1080 yards, at the widest point.

 Hope Town is a picturesque village on the lovely island of Elbow Cay.
 This small town is a superb destination for families, holidaying couples, groups and travelers who want to experience something out of the world.
 This small town is less populated and free from cruising ships, street vendors and resorts like mansions.
 Hope Town is a haven for peace and tranquility.
-This is an ideal terminal for a perfect vacation.
+This is an ideal terminal for a perfect vacation blow up water slides for sale.

 Hope Town Map